mdfaizan973/interesting-vase-9902/choco-flowers/README.md

 # Name :- Md Faizan from Fw22 Batch at masai school.
 Student Code :- fw22_0210

+# Discription :-
+This is the clone of 1800Flowers.com that , I did during my construct week at masai school.

+# Fully Responsive..
 # Tech Stack :-
 Carousal,